Estimated reading time: 4 minutes

-When I first heard about this law, a construction site which was next to our office helped me appreciate the significance of a process.
+When I first heard about this law, a construction site next to our office helped me appreciate the significance of a process.

 For those walking or driving along the road next to the construction site, though, it would appear that nothing was going on because they couldn’t see the digging.

 After several months, the groundwork started.
 It took many weeks before the foundation could get to the ground level.
 With the base established, it was then time to build the walls.
 As the structure went up, people on the outside started seeing the building going up.
 From my vantage point, I understood how much work and time it had taken for the building to get to that level.
-For some of the people looking in from the outside, though, how the building had come up ‘overnight’ was surprising.
+However, for some people looking in from the outside, how the building had come up ‘overnight’ was surprising.

-The illusion of seeming ‘overnight success’ works in a similar manner.
+The illusion of seeming ‘overnight success’ works similarly.

-It doesn’t matter whether you are new to leadership or already have some proven leadership skills.
+Whether you are new to leadership or already have proven leadership skills doesn’t matter.
 You can get better.

 Then, determine what you don’t know and need to know.